Embed your typeform

 Click Change to text link to show text instead of a button.
 You can choose the text and font size using the slider.
 Remember, your text font is chosen in the Design tab:

-You can choose to hide the progress bar and the header (only displayed when you use a Question Group).
-Here’s what you see with the header and footer enabled:
+You can choose to hide the header (only displayed when you use a Question Group).
+Here’s what you see with the header enabled:

 And with the header hidden:

-Here you can set everything detailed in the Popup section (see above), but instead choose whether your typeform slides in from the right or the left of your site:
+Here you can set everything detailed in the Popup section (see above), and also choose whether your typeform slides in from the right or the left of your site:

-For this feature, you can edit the tab text, which says Launch me by default.
+For this mode, you can edit the tab text, which says Launch me by default.
 You can also add a custom icon.

 Grab your embed code